Curriculam Vitae

 Roland Faber

-MA (Vienna), PhD (Vienna), Habilitation (Vienna).
-My Fields of research and publication are in Whitehead's philosophy, Process Philosophy and Process Theology; (De)Constructive Theology; Poststructuralism (Gilles Deleuze); Transreligious Discourse (epistemology of Religious Relativity and Unity) and interreligious applications (e.g., Christianity, Buddhism, Baha'i Faith); Comparative Philosophy and Mysticism (Meister Eckhart, Nicolas of Cusa, Ibn 'Arabi), Theopoetics (an approach to post-structuralist and process theology, which addresses the liberating necessity of multiplicity).
+Roland Faber is the Kilsby Family/John B. Cobb, Jr., Professor Emeritus of Process Studies at Claremont School of Theology, the Founder of the Whitehead Research Project, and Co-Director of the Center for Process Studies.
+Research and publications encompass the fields of Whitehead's philosophy, Process Philosophy and Process Theology; (De)Constructive Theology; Poststructuralism (Gilles Deleuze); Transreligious Discourse (epistemology of Religious Relativity and Unity) and interreligious applications (e.g., Christianity, Buddhism, Bahá'í Faith); Comparative Philosophy and Mysticism (Meister Eckhart, Nicolas of Cusa, Ibn ‘Arabi), and Theopoetics (an approach to post-structuralist and process theology, which addresses the liberating necessity of multiplicity).
+His publications include God as Poet of the World (2008), The Divine Manifold (2014), The Becoming of God (2017), The Garden of Reality (2018), The Ocean of God (2019), Depths As Yet Unspoken (2020), The Cosmic Spirit (Cascade, 2021), Divine Appearances (2022), The Mind of Whitehead (2023).

 2022